The Doctor and Adric are chilling out in N-Space.

 But the Master’s plans go tits up, thanks to a plucky Alzarian and his homemade servo shut-off.

-Sue: So Adric killed the Master?
-I told you he was good.
+Sue: So Adric killed the Master, then?
+I told you he was good!

-Back on the TARDIS, the Doctor admits that his TARDIS could do with some repairs, but it’s beyond him.
+The Doctor admits his TARDIS could do with some repairs, but that it’s beyond his capabilities.

 The Master emerges from a grandfather clock.

 Sue: But that’s impossible.
 He can’t take over another person’s body like that.